RagtagOpen/cta-aggregator/README.md

 This app uses Rspec and Cucumber for unit and integration tests.

+### Questions
+ * Do we really need a contact's physical location?
+ * Should Events endpoint reveal upcoming events by deafult?

 ### To Do
 * Events: filter by upcoming events
 * Events: filter by event_type